DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Methodology

 \subsection{Diffusion-Styled Noising for CoT}

+Previous preference optimization methods overlooked the distribution between high-reward and low-reward reasoning steps and relied on isolated step-wise adjustments that fail to mitigate the exposure bias inherent in teacher forcing.
 In this section, we design a diffusion-styled forward noising process for CoT reasoning at the reasoning-step level, where step-level noise is induced by ranking candidate responses for the same step according to their reward scores.
-Previous preference optimization methods overlooked the distribution between high-reward and low-reward reasoning steps and relied on isolated step-wise adjustments that fail to mitigate the exposure bias inherent in teacher forcing.
-To this end, in our principle, higher-reward candidates are treated as lower-noise reasoning states, while lower-reward candidates correspond to progressively higher-noise states in the forward process.
+In our principle, higher-reward candidates are treated as lower-noise reasoning states, while lower-reward candidates correspond to progressively higher-noise states in the forward process.
 This ranking forms a progression from clean to corrupted reasoning states under diffusion-styled noise, enabling distribution-aware modeling of reasoning steps.

 Specifically, we implement forward noising by first collecting CoT reasoning trajectories for each question to construct the training set $\mathcal{D}$.
-As shown in Fig.~\ref{fig:method}(a), given a question prompt $p$, we follow the standard CoT data generation process by employing MCTS~\citep{browne2012survey}, to gradually build a search tree for step-by-step solution exploration.
+As shown in Figure~\ref{fig:method}(a), given a question prompt $p$, we follow the standard CoT data generation process by employing MCTS~\citep{browne2012survey}, to gradually build a search tree for step-by-step solution exploration.
 The root corresponds to $p$, and each child node represents an intermediate step $s$.
 A complete path from the root to a terminal node $s_K$ yields a trajectory $\mathbf{tra}=p\oplus s_1\oplus s_2\oplus \dots \oplus s_K$, where each step $s_k$ is annotated with its reward $r(s_k)$.

 In contrast to conventional CoT trajectory construction~\cite{zhang2024chain}, at each step $k$ we collect several candidate responses.
 These responses are scored using either an external reward model or rollout-based success rates.
 In our forward noising view, the candidate with the highest reward, denoted as $s^{\sigma^0=w}_{k}$, is regarded as the lowest-noise state for step $k$, and the remaining candidates are ordered by their rewards to form $\{s^{\sigma^{1:T}}_{k}\}$, which we interpret as states with gradually increasing noise.
 Step-level noise is thus measured by the deviation of lower-reward responses from this best trajectory, indicating the corruption level at the step granularity.
 This design ensures that the final generation remains coherent while providing a set of forward diffusion states for subsequent denoising and preference optimization.